67 Autogiros & Gyroplanes

 (17)

-with the usual limits of its validity being applied, as described in the previous chapter.
+with the usual limits of its validity being applied, as described in the previous chapter about helicopter performance.

-Other methods based on blade element theory show that the induced power factor for an autorotating rotor is typically slightly larger than for the powered rotor in the normal working state, so it is sufficient to assume that =1.2, on average, for autogiro performance calculations.
+Other methods based on blade element theory indicate that the induced power factor for an autorotating rotor is typically slightly larger than that of the powered rotor in the normal working state.
+Therefore, it is sufficient to assume, on average, that = 1.2 for autogiro performance calculations.
 Notice that the profile contribution to the power (or drag) must model the performance of the rotor at higher values of

 because of the typically lower values of